Chapter 3 – Faculty: Academic Practices and Policies

 Academic freedom protects all faculty.
 Academic freedom is essential to these purposes and applies to both teaching and research.
 Freedom in research is fundamental to the advancement of truth.
 Academic freedom in its teaching aspect is fundamental for the protection of the rights of the teacher in teaching and of the student to freedom in learning.
 It carries with it duties correlative with rights.

 Faculty members are entitled to full freedom in research and the publication of the result, subject to adequate performance of their other academic duties, but research and consultation for pecuniary return shall be in accord with University policy.
-Basic principles on the right of the faculty to freedom from undue restrictions by sponsors and donors are set out in Section 5-B (1) of Chapter 5, and similar principles apply to educational activities.
+Basic principles on the right of the faculty to freedom from undue restrictions by sponsors and donors are set out in Section 5-B (1), and similar principles apply to educational activities.

 Faculty members are entitled to freedom in the classroom in discussing their subject; to the corollary responsibility to state the truth as they see it; and to the exercise of critical self‑discipline and judgment in using, extending, and transmitting knowledge.
 Faculty members are citizens, members of learned professions, and officers of an educational institution.
 When they speak or write as citizens, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As educational officers they should remember that the public may judge their profession and the University by their utterances.
 Hence, they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the University.

 Because it provides freedom and economic security, tenure is indispensable to the success of an institution in fulfilling its obligations to its students and to society.
-(See Section 4-E of Chapter 4 for additional information about tenure.)
+(See Section 4-E for additional information about tenure.)

 3-B (1)(b) Professional Freedom